jamie-mh/AuthenticatorPro/CONTRIBUTING.md

 ## Icons

 If you'd like to contribute some icons, check the [missing icons list](./extra/missing_icons.txt) for some that might need adding.
-There may be duplicates, so check first!
+They may already exist, so check first!

 To add an icon to the project the procedure is as follows: